-There’s a lot of of information out there about Wills it can fell like a daunting and complicated.
-We’ve boiled it down into several managable portions.
+With lots of of information out there about Wills it can fell like a daunting and complicated.
+We’ve boiled the important information down into several more managable sections.

-Keeping your wishes up to date is really important and we are here to help make updating your current Will as simple as we can.
-Changes can be made by email, letter or telephone so you have the flexibility to change your wishes in the way most convenient to you, and as often as you need.
+As your circumstances change it is important that you keep your Will, and the information in it, up to date.
+The process of updating your Will is very simple; changes can be made by email, letter or telephone, so you have the flexibility to change your wishes in the way most convenient to you, and as often as you need.

-Along with the changes to your Will, please include your name, date of birth and reference number which can be found on your original consumer agreement.
+Along with the changes to your Will, please include your name, date of birth, postcode and reference number, which can be found on your original consumer agreement.

 How long does it take to update a Will?

-After we have taken your initial instructions for your Will or received your update, you can expect to receive your new Will within one calendar month.
+Once we have finalised your updates, you can expect to receive your new Will within one calendar month.

 How do I sign my Will?

-You’ve taken the first step of having your Will drafted by us but it is now of vital importance that your Will is executed (signed, dated and witnessed) correctly.
+You’ve taken the first step of having your Will drafted, but it is now of vital importance that your Will is executed (signed, dated and witnessed) correctly.
 Here are some do’s and don’ts to help you.
-Our customer care team are also on hand via live chat or 01934 422 991 to guide you through what to do.
+Our Customer Care Team are also on hand via live chat, telephone and email to guide you through what to do.

 Please read and follow the simple checklist below when signing and witnessing your Will:

 - Witnesses do not need to read the Will or know its contents, although they should be told what it is.
-They are simply witnessing your signature and acknowledging that you have signed the Will freely, and on the basis that the contents of the Will have been understood and approved by you
+They are simply witnessing your signature and acknowledging that you have signed the Will freely, and on that basis that the contents of the Will have been understood and approved by you.

-- Witnesses must be over 18 year old (do not let a minor witness your Will)
+- Witnesses must be over 18 years old (do not let a minor witness your Will).

 All Wills have to be signed and witnessed correctly to make them effective.
 Failure to do so will make your Will invalid.

-- Do not ask a beneficiary, nor the spouse/registered civil partner of a beneficiary to witness the Will, as any benefit or interest to which they are entitled within the Will, will be lost
+- Do not ask a beneficiary, nor the spouse or registered civil partner of a beneficiary, to witness the Will, as any benefit or interest to which they are entitled within the Will, will be lost.

 How do I revoke my Will?

-Revoking a Will means that you do not want your current Will to stand so in effect you are ‘cancelling’ it.
+Revoking a Will means that you do not want your current Will to stand, so in effect you are ‘cancelling’ it.
 There may be several reasons for this – you have updated your wishes, you have married or you simply do not want your current Will to take effect.
-You can also revoke your Will by destroying it.
+You can also revoke your Will by destroying the original.

 How do I contest a Will?

-The law makes provision for disappointed beneficiaries to challenge a Will in two scenarios where these circumstances most commonly arise:
+The law makes provision for disappointed beneficiaries to challenge a Will in two scenarios.
+The circumstances most commonly arise:

-If you believe you have strong grounds for challenging or contesting a Will, contact us on 01934 422 991 for further information.
+If you believe you have strong grounds for challenging or contesting a Will, contact us for further information.